datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

    $ git annex dead here

 The ``datalad push`` to the original clone location of a dataset needs to be prepared carefully.
-The job computes one result of many and saves it, thus creating new data and a new entry with the run-record in the dataset history.
+The job computes *one* result (out of of many results) and saves it, thus creating new data and a new entry with the run-record in the dataset history.
 But each job is unaware of the results and :term:`commit`\s produced by other branches.
 Should all jobs push back the results to the original place (the :term:`master` :term:`branch` of the original dataset), the individual jobs would conflict with each other or, worse, overwrite each other (if you don't have the default push configuration of Git).